Degiacomi-Lab/JabberDock/README.md

 ## Contact ##

-If you have any issues, please email lucas.powell-rudden@epfl.ch.
+If you have any issues, please email lucas.rudden@epfl.ch.